Decryptu/better-cryptoast/README.md

 ![Screenshot](images/screen3.png)

 3. **Reading Progress Indicator:** Enjoy a streamlined reading experience with our easy-to-use progress bar.
-As you scroll through articles (containing the class `article-main-ctn`), a progress bar at the top of the page fills up, indicating how much of the page you've scrolled through.
+As you scroll through articles, a progress bar at the top of the page fills up, indicating how much of the page you've scrolled through.

 ![Screenshot](images/screen4.png)